DovetailSoftware/sdk-docs/docfx_project/articles/caching-features.md

 ### Cache Lifecycle

-The cached objects are loaded during [ClarifyApplication]() initialization.
+The cached objects are loaded during [ClarifyApplication](../sdk/fcSDK~FChoice.Foundation.Clarify.ClarifyApplication.md) initialization.
 If enabled, cache objects will be persisted to the file system (cache files) as it is much faster to load the cache objects directly from the file system rather than the database.

 During initialization:

 * If up-to-date cache files are found to be already on the system the application is initialized from the cache files.
 * If cache files are present but found to be out-of-date they are refreshed from the database.
-For example, this happens to the [SchemaCache](/api/FChoice.Foundation.Clarify.SchemaCache.yml) when the Clarify Schema has been updated.
+For example, this happens to the [SchemaCache](../api/FChoice.Foundation.Clarify.SchemaCache.yml) when the Clarify Schema has been updated.
 * If cache files are not present data is cached from the database and saved to cache files.
 * Custom caches loaded.

-Creation of cache files [can be disabled]() using a configuration setting.
-The [location of the cache files]() is also configurable.
+Creation of cache files [can be disabled](basic-configuration.md#fcsdk-configuration-keys) using a configuration setting (fchoice.nocachefile).
+The [location of the cache files](basic-configuration.md#fcsdk-configuration-keys) is also configurable (fchoice.cachefilepath).

 ### Refreshing the Cache